bauerjon/sentry_slack_bot/README.md

 ### Notify stale assignments

+*Note:* To use this feature it is helpful to set the slack_api_token to the bot specific token https://api.slack.com/bot-users otherwise `slackbot` will notify the user instead of your custom bot.

 #### Usage

 ```ruby
 SentrySlackBot::StaleAssignments.notify!
 ```

-This will notify the slack channel with a message telling the team who hasn't resolved/ignored/commented issues they have been assigned to or not commented on in over 7 days.
+This will notify the user with a message telling them about issue they have not addressed in over 7 days.
 To change the grace period of updating an issue, you can change this value in the config:

 #### Configuration